-- During the July 1999 100-year flood, some areas of Clark County recorded as much as an astonishing three inches of rain in a 90-minute period.
+- In July 1999, the 100-year flood caused some areas of Clark County to record as much as an astonishing three inches of rain in a 90-minute period.

 - Since 1982, 18 people have perished in Clark County floods.
 With every completed flood control improvement, a greater part of the community is protected from the dangers of floodwaters.